baldassarreFe/performer-gat-shapenet/README.md

 A performer-based architecture and a graph attention network are compared for point cloud classification on the ShapeNet dataset.
 GradCAM is used to investigate model differences by explaining the most important points for a prediction.

+For more information, read the [full project report](./report.pdf).
+The report contains a short introduction to performers, graph attention networks and GradCAM, as well as experimental details and results.

 ## Setup
 Main dependencies:
 - numpy, pandas, matplotlib, seaborn